 The first step to reducing noise in Photoshop is to open the “Reduce Noise” filter.
 To access the “Reduce Noise” filter, click on the “Filter” menu, choose “Noise” and then choose “Reduce Noise.”

 The “Reduce Noise” dialog box features a preview area and different sliders and options available to help you reduce different types of noise.
+This is dialog box is the single best way to perform noise reduction in Photoshop.

 2. Set the “Reduce Color Noise” Slider